qvattr0/handwriting-recognition/README.md

 # Introduction

 A simple 3-layer machine learning model for identifying handwritten digits.
+Utilizes a backpropagation algorithm.